nikolaygit/dustjs-helpers-extra/README.md

 Run ``grunt test``.

 # History
+this is built from a fork from [dustjs-helpers-extra](https://github.com/nikolaygit/dustjs-helpers-extra), after major refactoring and some additional helper.

+* 1.0.3 - goodbye extra helpers, welcome more helpers (package renamed)
 * 1.0.2 - added range from, to, and step params
 * 1.0.1 - added range helper
 * 1.0.0 - major refactoring, added some and all helpers